Fewsats/agora-l402/README.md

 Communication Protocol (MCP) server, which enables AI assistants to interact with e-commerce functionality directly.

-The repository includes a ready-to-use MCP server in the `fastmcp` directory.
+The repository includes a ready-to-use MCP server in the `mcp` directory.
 This allows AI assistants like Claude to:

 1. Search for products with filtering and sorting